 Time spent on any road trip is often filled with oohing and aahing at the breathtaking landscapes that surround you.
 And in between stops at the most famous things to do, you’ll need an entertaining way to pass the time.
 This is where road trip games come in.
 Having a list of fun games to play in the car makes driving those long stretches of road go by faster.

 A favorite from childhood, this car game requires astute observation of your surroundings.
 The way the game works is that the first player says the phrase “I spy with my little eye...something ___________”.
-Then they fill in the blank with a simple word like “shiny” or “green” or “big”.
+Then they fill in the blank with a simple word like “shiny”, “green” or “big”.
 The other players then take turns asking yes or no questions until they’ve figured out the object.
 The person who guesses correctly wins.

-This is a good game because it can take one minute or ten, depending on how difficult it is to guess.
+This is a good game for any road trip because it can take one minute or ten, depending on how difficult it is to guess.

 This is one of the simpler car trip games.
 When playing the license plate game, there are several variations.
 One is to spot license plates from another country (if you’re in Europe) or state (in the United States, for example).
-In Iceland, neither of these scenarios is likely.
 A common modification is to pick a letter of the alphabet and scout for plates that either contain or start with that letter.

 Of all the trip games around, this is probably one that provides the most insight.
 You get to ask anything you want, so maybe download some free printable sheets to get some ideas.
 There are entire websites and apps dedicated to these types of question games.

-Another one of my favorite fun car ride games is making up a story; the twists and turns happen very quickly and it's an unpredictable game.
+Another one of my favorite fun car ride games is making up a story; the twists and turns happen very quickly, and it's an unpredictable game.
 It requires imagination, and you can end up anywhere.
-You start with one single word and then players each take turns adding one word each to the story.
+You start with one single word, and then players each take turns adding one word to the story.
 It’s a rapid-fire game that can go in a different direction at any moment.

 For a road trip scavenger hunt, you’ll need a list of things you’re likely to see while driving.
-Some items tailored to Iceland's Ring Road might be sheep, special road signs, campervans, waterfalls, glaciers, lava fields, etc. Check each item off the list as you pass it to try to get as many as possible.
+Need ideas for some items tailored to Iceland's Ring Road?
+For example: Sheep, special road signs, campervans, waterfalls, glaciers, lava fields, etc. Check each item off the list as you pass it to try to get as many as possible.
 This is one of the best fun car games because you’re constantly on the alert and can point out some pretty cool things.

 This is a great game to play when you want a little bit of peace, quiet, and calm.
-Many parents are already aware of this game and it’s just as effective with kids on road trips.
-Players see how long they can stay quiet and the winner is one who holds out the longest.
+Many parents are already aware of this game, and it’s just as effective with kids on road trips.
+Players see how long they can stay quiet, and the winner is the one who holds out the longest.
 Be careful not to use it too much, as your children may quickly catch on to what you’re doing.
 We wouldn’t want to ruin it.

 What we’ve seen has been pretty tame and innocent, so it’s perfect for both families and adult travelers alike.
 But there are also some fun road trip games that I wouldn’t recommend playing around anyone under 18.
 After all, not all games for the car have to be PG-13.

-Another fun game is Would You Rather.
+Another fun game for road trips is Would You Rather.
 Think of two of the strangest, grossest, or most difficult situations someone could find themselves in.
-Then ask the other person “Would you rather...option A or option B”?
+Then ask the other person, “Would you rather...option A or option B”?
 This game allows you to be creative as well as discover unusual truths about people.

 Truth or dare is another game that can reveal a lot about your travel companions.
 They can choose to answer a question truthfully or do a dare.
 The dare has to be something that can be done safely within the confines of the car.
 Get creative and see what kinds of amusing dares you can come up with.
 Just remember to always practice driving safety.